anva76/Udacity-fsnd-project-05/backend/readme.md

 In simple terms, the frontend sends an authorization request to Auth0 servers.
 Auth0 validates this request, provides a login form to authenticate the end user, and sends back an access token upon success.
 This access token is then used by the frontend to access the Flask-based backend API.
 The backend validates the token and checks the available permissions according to Auth0 predefined procedures.

-### User roles
+### Use cases

-There are four usage scenarios possible in this application.
+There are four use cases possible in this application:

 - Public users - no authentication required.
 They can view products and categories.